Frequently Asked Questions

 How long does the Sandbox last?
 What happens at the end?

-The Court has given us initial authorization to work for two years (starting September 1, 2020).
-At the end of the two years, the Court will review the Sandbox experience and determine next steps.
+The Court has given us initial authorization to work for seven years (starting September 1, 2020).
+At the end of the seven years, the Court will review the Sandbox experience and determine next steps.
 This could include extending the Sandbox period, allowing the Sandbox to become permanent, or terminating the Sandbox.